Upsilon decay widths in magnetized asymmetric nuclear matter: Results and Discussions

 \section{Results and Discussions}

 The in-medium decay widths of $\Upsilon (4S) \rightarrow B\bar B$, are calculated using a field theoretic model for composite hadrons in the present investigation.
-The model was used to study the partial decay widths of charmonium states to $D\bar D$ as well as, of bottomonium states to $B\bar B$ in hadronic matter, at zero magnetic field \cite{amspm_upsilon}.
+The model was used to study the partial decay widths of charmonium states to $D\bar D$ in (magnetized) hadronic matter \cite{amspmwg,charmdw_mag}, as well as, of bottomonium states to $B\bar B$ in hadronic matter, at zero magnetic field \cite{amspm_upsilon}.
 The present work accounts for the effects of an external magnetic field for the study of the in-medium decay widths of $\Upsilon (4S)$ to $B\bar B$, which is the lowest bottomonium state which can decay to $B\bar B$ in vacuum.
 The anomalous magnetic moments for the nucleons have been taken into account \cite{broderick1,broderick2,Wei,mao,amm,VD_SS_1,VD_SS_2,aguirre_fermion} in the present work.
-The decay widths $\Upsilon(4S)\rightarrow B\bar B$, in magnetized nuclear matter, along with the decay widths for the sub-processes (i) $\Upsilon (4S) \rightarrow B^+ B^-$ and (ii) $\Upsilon (4S) \rightarrow B^0 \bar {B^0}$, are plotted in figures \ref{dwFT_amm_eb4} and \ref{dwFT_amm_eb10} for magnetic fields, $eB=4 m_\pi^2$ and $eB=10 m_\pi^2$ respectively.
-The density dependences of these widths are shown in these figures for the isospin symmetric nuclear matter ($\eta$=0) as well as for the case of asymmetric nuclear matter (with $\eta$=0.5).
-These are compared with the case of zero magnetic field, shown as dotted lines.